askui/askui-dev-docs/docs/versioned_docs/version-0.17.0/general/01-Getting Started/write-your-first-instruction.md

 :::

 ### Step 1: Annotate Your Screen
-The interactive annotation serves as the first step in automating UI interactions.
+The (interactive) annotation serves as the first step in automating UI interactions.
 It's a process where the tool captures a snapshot of the user interface and identifies all interactive elements like buttons, textfields, and other controls.

-By generating an annotated HTML file, you create a 'map' of the UI, which is crucial for accurately targeting and interacting with specific elements in subsequent steps.

 <Tabs>
   <TabItem value="windows" label="Windows" default>